 You have the option to 'personalise' your article search results.
 Choose the option at the top of the search results and select the relevant disciplines to assist in bringing more relevant articles to the top of your results.
 You can edit these preferences at any time by selecting 'edit disciplines' at the top of the right hand side panel.

 To access an article, click on the 'Available online' link.
 A new window or tab will open with links to the different site or sites that host the article.
 Options for earlier/later versions of the journal (if it has changed its name, for example) may also display.
 Choose one of the links to open your article.
-If you are at home, you'll be prompted to sign in using your State Library membership barcode and family name, and to agree to the conditions of access.
+If you are at home, you'll be prompted to sign in using your State Library member number and family name, and to agree to the conditions of access.

 Usually the links will take you directly to the article.
 Sometimes the link will go to the home page of the journal or the table of contents for an issue.
 In these cases, you'll need to find the specific article within that journal.